Bigsy/consumption-kstreams-ktable/README.md

 Process
 * Group/Aggregate stream of tariffs to key (because variable has same key) -> ktable
 * Join tariffs onto Contracts stream, reduce -> ktable
-* Join stream of consumption on to Contract+tariff ktable
+* Join stream of consumption on to Contract+tariff ktable, calc rate * consumption
 * Output to stream of charges

 ## Usage